wassimnassour/wassimnassour/README.md

 👋 Hello

  I am a self-taught Fullstack Engineer using React,  Go, and Node.js, with a strong passion for the world of technology.
-Currently, I am employed as a Front-End Developer at Obytes, where I have accumulated 3 years of valuable experience.
-I am dedicated to crafting clean and maintainable code, following the latest industry best practices in web development.
+Currently, I am employed as a Front-End Developer at Maltem,I am dedicated to crafting clean and maintainable code, following the latest industry best practices in web development.
 Feel free to download my [Resume](https://docs.google.com/document/d/1yPVQfaxMkXqPNVjwvSNAPk3mVgfZ0vvFr2d_qZoyS9c/edit), as I am currently open to new career opportunities

-In my downtime, I enjoy reading about tech, or watching some tutorials in addition i write articles in my [blog](https://www.wnassour.com/blog) .
+In my downtime, I enjoy reading about tech, or watching some tutorials in addition I write articles in my [blog](https://www.wnassour.com/blog) .

 The best way to contact me for a quick question is on my [Twitter profile.](https://twitter.com/wassimnassour)